farazfp/PQ-NMGlossary-/content/Bibliography.md

 Bennett, J. (2010).
 Vibrant Matter: A Political Ecology of Things.
 Duke University Press.
 Latour, B. (2010).
 An attempt at a “compositionist manifesto.”
 New Literary History, 41(3), 471–490.
 Ahmed, S. (2006).
 Queer Phenomenology: Orientations, Objects, Others.
 Duke University Press.

-From attached glossaries: A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (entries on Agency and Agential Cut); Posthuman Glossary (entries on Non-human Agency, Anthropocene).

 ## [[algorithms]]